mcous/decoy/docs/advanced/properties.md

 # Mocking property attributes

 Python [property attributes][] provide an interface for creating read-only properties and properties with getters, setters, and deleters.
-You can use Decoy to stub property getters and verify calls to property setters and deleters.
+You can use Decoy to stub properties and verify calls to property setters and deleters.

 [property attributes]: https://docs.python.org/3/library/functions.html#property